Cristian-Bui/Cristian-Bui/README.md

 - 👋 Hi, I’m @Cristian-Bui
-- 👀 I’m interested in Coding and the outdoors.
+- 👀 I’m interested in Coding and learning.
 - 🌱 I’m currently learning c++, css/html, javscript, and python.
 - 📓 I'm looking to collaborate on beginner projects to expand my toolset, and make new connections.
 - 📫 How to reach me cristian.buitrago420@gmail.com